FDelporte/FXGLSystemMonitoring/blog.md

 client.publish(topicName, jsonString)
 ```

-## Inside the monitoring application
+## Inside the Monitoring Application

 The application starts in MonitorApp which extends an FXGL GameApplication.